 The technology, particularly digital disruption, is seen by many as the way forward for affordable, flexible and quality higher education in the future.
 The Unesco published a report in April 2020 on Covid-19 and higher education.
-Where the report has been sceptical of what will be the long-term scenario, it does see the need to gear up digitisation, hybrid and ubiquitous learning.
+Where the report has been skeptical of what will be the long-term scenario, it does see the need to gear up digitization, hybrid and ubiquitous learning.

 This is where Asian universities can compete with the American and European universities.
 The pandemic led financial crisis erodes income for millions of middle class families and is likely to have a significant effect on student mobility over the next five years and beyond.
 The health security will also be a major factor in decision making in this regard.